michael-rubel/laravel-auto-binder/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/michael-rubel/laravel-auto-binder/run-tests/main?style=flat-square&label=tests&logo=github)](https://github.com/michael-rubel/laravel-auto-binder/actions)
 [![PHPStan](https://img.shields.io/github/workflow/status/michael-rubel/laravel-auto-binder/phpstan/main?style=flat-square&label=larastan&logo=laravel)](https://github.com/michael-rubel/laravel-auto-binder/actions)

-> This package automatically binds interfaces to implementations in the Service Container, scanning the specified project folders.
+This package automatically binds interfaces to implementations in the Service Container by scanning the specified project folders.
 This helps avoid manually registering container bindings when the project needs to bind a lot of interfaces to its implementations without any additional dependencies.
 One requirement you should follow to use this package:
-- Folder with interfaces always should be the child of the folder where it belongs.
+- The folder with interfaces always should be a child of the folder where it belongs.

 For example: `App\Services\YourService => App\Services\Interfaces\YourServiceInterface`

 You can customize folders to scan, type of bindings, and the naming convention of your interfaces in the config.

+---

 The package requires PHP `^8.x` and Laravel `^8.71` or `^9.0`.